format-message/format-message/packages/eslint-plugin-format-message/README.md

 If translation settings are provided, each translation must include the same placeholders found in the default message pattern found in the source code.

 Since these problems can cause errors, by default this rule reports an error.

+#### no-invalid-plural-keywords

+If a pattern or translation has a sub-message for a plural keyword that doesn't apply to the locale is used, the sub-message will never be displayed.

+By default this is a warning, since no errors will occur when the message is used.

+#### no-missing-plural-keywords

+If a pattern or translation is missing a plural sub-message for a keyword that applies to the locale, the "other" sub-message will be used instead.
+Missing the "other" sub-message makes the message invalid, which is handled by other rules.

+This recommended as a warning, since the "other" sub-message will be displayed, but by default is disabled.

 Settings